-This comprehensive course provides an opportunity to acquire a rigorous scientific understanding of the universe.
+This comprehensive course at Royal Observatory Greenwich provides an opportunity to acquire a rigorous scientific understanding of the universe.

-GCSE astronomy offers a firm grounding in the study of the Sun-Earth-Moon system, the Solar System, the Milky Way Galaxy and the wider Universe.
+The GCSE astronomy course at Royal Observatory Greenwich offers a firm grounding in the study of the Sun-Earth-Moon system, the Solar System, the Milky Way Galaxy and the wider Universe.

 The course consists of 30 Tuesday evening classes.
-For those who are keen to obtain the formal GCSE Astronomy qualification two exams must be sat at Townley Grammar School, Bexleyheath on 3rd June and 10th June 2019 (provisional).
-The exam registration and administration fees are additional to the course cost (£90) and must be paid by 1 October 2018.
+For those who are keen to obtain the formal GCSE Astronomy qualification, two exams must be sat at Townley Grammar School, Bexleyheath on 5th June and 8th June 2020 (provisional).
+The exam registration and administration fees are additional to the course cost (£90) and must be paid by 1 October 2019.

 Tutor: Mike Keskeys

 Please note: Exam course dates subject to change.